 Apple has used IPS panels across a range of flagship products to include the iMac and MacBook lines of desktop and laptop computers, the iPod and the iPhone, the iPad line of tablet computers, and the Apple Watch.

-On the other hand, Samsung has featured AMOLED panels in its premium products to include the Galaxy Tab S series of tablet computers and the Galaxy A and Galaxy S lined of mid-range to high-range line of smartphones.
+On the other hand, Samsung has featured AMOLED panels in its premium products to include the Galaxy Tab S series of tablet computers and the Galaxy A and Galaxy S lines of mid-range to high-range products under the Samsung Galaxy brand of smartphones.

 Between the two display technologies, AMOLED is the most recent and its application has further progressed toward low-power and large-size display applications.
 However, IPS remains a feasible contender because of its defining advantages over AMOLED.